tymoteuszmilek/sorting-visualizer/README.md

       ```bash
       streamlit run visualizer.py
       ```
-    - Open the web browser and go to the provided local URL.
+    - Open the web browser and go to 'localhost:8501' to view the app.

 3. **Interact with the App:**
     - Select a sorting algorithm from the dropdown menu.